 A Sao Paulo Surprise

 However, there is an oasis, a place where everyone heads when they want a break form the urban madness, Ibirapuera Park.
 Ibirapuera is Sao Paulo's Golden Gate Park.
 On Sunday, they close all the roads (and there are a lot of them) to traffic.
-They fill with strollers, joggers, bikers, skateboarders and, yes, a few inline skaters.
+The streets fill with strollers, joggers, bikers, skateboarders and, yes, a few inline skaters.
 Most of the pavement is great and, if you go early, you can avoid the crowds.

-A special feature is huge, flowing, covered pavilion with smooth pavement.
+A special feature is the park's huge, flowing, covered pavilion with smooth pavement.
 It's like a giant open-air dance floor, crowded with skaters, bicyclists and skateboarders.
 There were two slalom courses and an inline hockey game going in the corner.
 Actually, there were no corners in this futuristic building.
 Conspicuously absent among the skaters was anything resembling protective gear.
 I only saw one pair of kneepads.
 I saw several novices flopping to the pavement, totally unprotected.
-Ow, that's gotta' hurt!
+Ow, that's gotta hurt!

 The Girl From Ipanema Bought Skates!